 In 2004, the Met Council set a goal of doubling transit ridership to about 147 million rides by 2030.
-In its 2030 Transportation Policy Plan, published in 2008, the Council noted that demand for transit in the Twin Cities region is increasing.
+In its 2030 Transportation Policy Plan, published in 2008,

+Limited resources underscore the need for regional transit priorities. the Council noted that demand for transit in the Twin Cities region is increasing.
 We found that:

-There is unmet demand for additional transit services in the Twin Cities region.
+• There is unmet demand for additional transit services in the Twin Cities region.